-I am already tired of repeating that this is impossible physiologically.
+Many trainers are already tired of repeating that this is impossible physiologically.
 First of all, because the female body produces much less testosterone, which is responsible for male-type muscle growth.
-In order to become overly muscular and masculine, you will either have to be born with a genetic defect – the predominance of male chromosomes, or carry out a complete replacement of your hormonal status, and at the same time, it is hard and hard to train.
+In order to become overly muscular and masculine, you will either have to be born with a genetic defect, being the predominance of male chromosomes, or carry out a complete replacement of your hormonal status with synthetic hormone replacement.
 So, if you are a woman and do not use anabolic steroids, then you will never become masculine.

-Muscles can be made not massive, but shaped, which will have a healthy tone.
-Excess fat provides a solid figure.
+Muscles can be made not massive, but shaped, which will have a healthy defined muscle tone.
+Excess fat provides a bigger figure.
 Since fat is much lighter than muscle, then having 1 kg of fat instead of muscle, you will become much bulkier and more massive than by building 1 kg of muscle mass.

 Undoubtedly, aerobic training is very beneficial.
-They improve the efficiency of the cardiovascular and respiratory systems, speed up metabolism, and help get rid of excess fat.
-But they do not have the ability to build muscle tissue at all.
+It will improve the efficiency of the cardiovascular and respiratory systems, speed up metabolism and help to get rid of excess fat.
+But it does not have the ability to build muscle tissue at all.
 Therefore, if somewhere you do not have enough mass, aerobics will not help you in this.
-Moreover, overuse of aerobic activity sometimes leads to muscle sluggishness.
-Muscle tone is given by the development of those fibers that are responsible for speed-strength qualities, and not for endurance.
-Therefore, aerobic exercise can really improve your appearance in only one way – to help get rid of excess fat.
-And then – connect power loads.
+However, overuse of aerobic activity sometimes leads to muscle sluggishness.
+Muscle tone is given by the development of those fibers that are responsible for speed-strength qualities and not for endurance.
+Therefore, aerobic exercise can really improve your appearance in only one way; to help get rid of excess fat, and then, connect power loads.

-If we talk about purely strength training, then – yes.
+If we talk about purely strength training, then, yes.
 But with barbells and dumbbells, you can not only train strength, but also do aerobics.
-Hardware is just a tool, and how you use it will determine the end result.
+Hardware is just a tool and how you use that tool will determine the end result.
 With less weight, more intensity and more repetitions, strength training becomes very effective in losing weight.

 Remember that muscles cannot turn into fat, just as an apple cannot become a pear or an orange.
 These are completely two tissues of the human body that are completely different in composition and functions.